 “The priority should be establishing operational, supply chain deep decarbonization,” Faires says.
 However, to realistically meet net-zero goals, he adds, “we really need all options on the table at this point.”

-Corporate funding is necessary to advance CDR technologies further, so they’re viable on a broader scale.
+Corporate funding and sustainability VCs are necessary to advance CDR technologies further, so they’re viable on a broader scale.
 Companies will need to consider “how to leverage their capital and investments in things like research and development for carbon removal, to help ensure those markets get where we need to be, and investments in high-integrity, natural climate solutions, like protecting tropical forests,” Faires says.

 But in doing so, companies shouldn’t lose sight of working to make changes that reduce their carbon emissions and overall environmental footprint.

 How does carbon capture fit into the emissions reduction equation?